DEF-Community/pins-docs/docs/about/support/additional-licenses.md

 # ➕ Additional Licenses

-{% hint style="warning" %}
+!!! warning
 	We do not yet have a formal [license.md](license.md "mention") decision in place and are not looking to extend any additiona licensing, but expect, based on the [license.md](license.md "mention") choice, that may happen.
-{% endhint %}

 What this means is that the baseline [license.md](license.md "mention") applies unless or until this section is updated and an additional license is granted.